-- Category A are those organisms/biological agents that pose the highest risk to national security and public health because they: - can be easily disseminated or transmitted from person to person; - result in high mortality rates and have the potential for major public health impact; - \circ might cause public panic and social disruption; and, - require special action for public health preparedness. - Category B are the second-highest priority agents/organisms/biological agents that: - are moderately easy to disseminate; - o result in moderate morbidity rates and low mortality rates; and, - require specific enhancements of CDC's diagnostic capacity and enhanced disease surveillance. - Category C Diseases/Agents are the third-highest priority agents and include emerging pathogens that could be engineered for mass dissemination in the future because of: - Availability; - $\circ \quad$ ease of production and dissemination; and, - \circ potential for high morbidity and mortality rates and major health impact.
+- Category A are those organisms/biological agents that pose the highest risk to national security and public health because they: - o can be easily disseminated or transmitted from person to person; - result in high mortality rates and have the potential for major public health impact; - o might cause public panic and social disruption; and, - o require special action for public health preparedness. - Category B is the second-highest priority agents/organisms/biological agents that: - o are moderately easy to disseminate; - o result in moderate morbidity rates and low mortality rates; and, - o require specific enhancements of CDC's diagnostic capacity and enhanced disease surveillance. - Category C Diseases/Agents are the third-highest priority agents and include emerging pathogens that could be engineered for mass dissemination in the future because of: - o Availability; - o ease of production and dissemination; and, - potential for high morbidity and mortality rates and major health impact.